edwardloo/edwardloo.github.io/_posts/2022-04-17-P15-intelligibility-annoyance-disturbance.md

 | Visual Cues | The better the vision of the speaker by the listener, the better his understanding of the speech signal. |

 ## Assessment Methods for Intelligibility
-The assessment of speech intelligibility can be performed through a list of words or sentencesbeing read by a normal speaker to a panel of normal-hearing listeners.
+The assessment of speech intelligibility can be performed through a list of words or sentences being read by a normal speaker to a panel of normal-hearing listeners.
 Unfortunately, this method calls for a significant number of participants, which makes it costly and unpractical.
 More to the point, it is quite time-consuming and depending on the native language of the speaker and the listeners, scores can vary by as much as 20%.

 Therefore, quantitative measurements were used more commonly nowadays which are listed as follows: